11-13 May 2022 by ZOOM

 – Dwelling and ecology

 – Dwelling on: dwelling as a state of mind, as fixation

 – Multiple dwellings or grouped dwellings, e.g., neighbourhood

 – Dwellings vs. other buildings, e.g., factories, shops, ports, farmyards, etc.

 – Dwellings and architecture, e.g., buildings: walls, doors, windows, roofs, upstairs/downstairs, etc.

 APPLICATION: We invite 300-word proposals in English for a 10-minute presentation; please also send your presentation title, your name, affiliation, and a short biography (max.
 100 words).
 We will also be hosting interactive workshop sessions (60 minutes) and invite 300-word proposals for these.

-SUBMISSION DATE: Please send your proposal as an email attachment to Naomi Segal at firstname.lastname@example.org and Maika Nguyen at email@example.com by noon GMT on Sunday 5th December 2021.
+SUBMISSION DATE: Please send your proposal as an email attachment to Naomi Segal at firstname.lastname@example.org and Maika Nguyen at email@example.com by noon GMT on Sunday 5th December 2021 (NOW CLOSED).